catrlh/logseq/pages/ffts bes.md

 ## Our solution is based on Kafka and Kubernetes with Axway AMPLIFY for the API Gateways
 ### NetApp StorageGRID
 ### the API Gateways, Kubernetes Nodes, Storage Nodes, the Kafka messaging bus, Elasticsearch, etc. are clustered on the one site.
+### Monitoring and alerting tools such as Nagios, Prometheus, Grafana with Elasticsearch and Logstash